nefilmjp/nms-portal-address-reader-frontend/README.md

 # No Man's Sky Portal Address Reader

-Recognize portal glyphs in the screenshot and convert them to hex, decimal, and image.
+Read portal glyphs in the screenshot and convert them to hex, decimal, and image.

 Available at [https://nmspar.vercell.app](https://nmspar.vercell.app)